 By improving the financial and digital capability of the hardest to reach, ROAD Partners help Participants to make small, but life-changing adjustments with an emphasis on progression into economic activity.

-Enterprise coaching will support disadvantaged groups to build their belief and confidence in self-employment as a viable work option.
+ROAD delivery staff will support disadvantaged groups to build their belief and confidence in self-employment as a viable work option.

 ROAD sounds perfect for me or someone I know – what now?
 Contact Us!